sdanko/braindump/Databases/full-text-search.md

 This type of index is called an inverted index, because it inverts a page-centric data structure (page->words) to a keyword-centric data structure (word->pages).

+The traditional index method in most databases is the B-tree (and its various sub-implementations: B+-tree, B*-tree, etc).
+In most row-structured database engines, every row in the table being indexed gets a row in the B-Tree, with the "index row" containing indexed column(s), some sort of lookup identifier back to the base table data.

+B-Trees using row-structured data have several useful properties:
+- They are ordered, allowing both equality and searches that make use of order (ie, <, >, prefix LIKE).
+- They are relatively easy to insert into and update as rows stream in, allowing them to be always up-to-date for queries as rows are inserted.

+Inverted indexes are not row-structured; the thing they're most similar to is a dictionary.
+Each unique value in the index gets an index entry, followed by some sort of list of row offsets or IDs with that value.
+This list is often represented with a simple bitmap or compressed bitmap with the i'th bit representing the i'th row in the table being indexed: 1 for value there, 0 for not.

+The big advantage of inverted indexes over row-structured indexes is they're excellent for representing frequently-appearing values (Cardinality (SQL statements)), which is why they're great for search engines and other types of full-text indexes.
+They're also great for complex search logic on the lookup values, which can be turned into a bunch of bit-ands and bit-ors on the bitmap lists.

+The big downside of inverted indexes is their fastest implementations, namely the ones that use bitmaps, are hard to update, and often have to be fully rebuilt every time the database is updated.
+These types of inverted indexes are used for load-and-read workloads like search engines.

 Resources:
 - https://www.joshgraham.com/full-text-search-explained/
 - https://www.mongodb.com/basics/full-text-search